ESCOMP/CTSM/doc/design/water_tracers.rst

  Loops over all tracers
 ========================

-As much as possible, we are trying to keep loops over tracers in WaterType.
-The main motivations are:
+Initially, I was hoping that we could keep loops over tracers in WaterType, for the following reasons:

 1. To keep this complexity out of other modules